larry-lime/packet-trace-research/PTR-Documents/PTR-Notes.md

 ### TCPdpriv

+#### Resources

 #### Anonymization Policy

 Important flags to keep in mind:

 - -A: IP Address
+  - Level 0: Maps different addresses to integers (counting from 1)
+  - Level 1: Maps the upper and lower 16 bits, separately, to integers (counting from 1)
+  - Level 2: Maps each byte of the address separately (again, counting from 1) with each byte map independent
+  - Level 50: ...
+  - Level 99:
 - -C: Classness of IP
+  - Level 0: no class information is carried through
+  - Level 1: Class A addresses are mapped to Class A addresses
+  - Level 2: Additionally, Class B addresses are mapped to Class B addresses
+  - Level 3: Additionally, Class C addresses are mapped to Class C addresses
+  - Level 4: Additionally, Class D (mulitcast) addresses are mapped to Class D addresses
 - -M: Multicast address mapping
+  - Level 0: Implies map using -A and -C values
+  - Level 10: Passes multicast addresses in globally-scoped datagrams through unchanged
+  - Level 20: Passes multicast addresses in continent-local datagrams through unchanged
+  - Level 70: Passes multicast addresses in site-local datagrams through unchanged
+  - Level 80: Passes multicast addresses in link-local datagrams through unchanged
+  - Level 90: Passes multicast addresses in node-local datagrams through unchanged
 - -P: TCP & UDP port number mapping
+  - Level 0: Map 16-bit port numbers to a single integer
+  - Level 1: Maps each 8-bit byte in the same port number to a single integer
+  - Level 99: Passes port numbers through unchanged
 - -S: IP & TCP options mapping
+  - Level 0: Replaces all options with NOPs (0x01 in both cases)
+  - Level 1: Leaves all the options unchanged
 - -T: TCP port numbers mapping
+  - Set mappings for only tcp port numbers
+  - Same usage as -P
 - -U: UDP port numbers mapping
+  - Set mappings for only udp port numbers
+  - Same usage as -P

+Additional traits of tcpdpriv

+- When the header is changed, the checksum for that header is also updated to reflect the changed header data values

+#### Function Explanation

+#### Tool Overview

+- The tcpdpriv creator provides their "Thoughts on How to Mount an Attack on tcpdpriv's ``-A50'' Option..."
+- Something noteable is that, tcpdpriv removes sensitive information from a packet trace, replacing it with contrived information.
+And (unlike tcpurify) the sensitive information CANNOT be reconstructed from the sensitive information
+- Unlike tcpurify, tcpdpriv provies many options for different levels of privacy/security.
+Generally, the smaller the number, the more secure
+  - The number (0) is the default for each of the options and is the most secure
+  - The number (99) generally means "release the information as is"

+#### Missing Options

 ### TCPmkpub